bioidiap/bob.devtools/doc/development.rst

     $ conda activate bdt
     $ bdt new -vv bob/bob.project.awesome author_name author_email

-This command will create a new bob package named "awesome-project" that includes the correct anatomy of a package.
+This command will create a new bob package named "bob.project.awesome" that includes the correct anatomy of a package.
 For more information about the functionality of each file check :ref:`bob.devtools.anatomy`.

 In the root of your project there is a file `buildout.cfg` used by `buildout` to build your package locally.
 It should look like: